 Bonnie Briar will always represent a special place for me.
 We joined in 2000 and I became involved in the governance of the Club, first as Chair of the Long Range Planning Committee, then the Green and Grounds Committee, and finally as President between 2006 and 2008.

 I left to join Winged foot in 2015 and had not played much at the Club since leaving, but my friend Clarke and I were able to arrange our 'grudge match" in August 2018 against our dear friends David and Herb, and this time we actually managed to win...

 Anyway, we started to see some real turnaround: the management, the golf pro, the superintendent, the golf course and pool areas all dramatically improved under first Geoff Whelan, Fred Cuccia and Roger Maxon.
-My tenure on the Board was a dismal experience at first, but now the Club has a sensational course and a full membership.
-I’d like to think I was part of that success, but so were the following: Geoff, Jerry, Herb, Alan, Clarke, David T, Steve, Tim, David W, Freddie, Paul K, Todd, Rob, and many many more who saw the potential to create something great.
+My tenure on the Board was a challenging experience at first, but now the Club today has a very attractive golf course and a full membership.
+I’d like to think I was part of that success, but so were the following: Geoff, Jerry, Herb, Alan, Clarke, David T, Steve, Tim, David W, Freddie, Paul K, Lynn, Todd, Rob, and many, many more who saw the potential to create something great.

 So close to Manhattan, a gorgeous piece of property, and a friendly Country club in the true sense of the meaning.
 Hard to believe there were moments in Bonnie's history when things might have unraveled.
-A developer gained control and nearly converted the pace to a 9 hole course with sheltered housing.
+A developer gained control and nearly converted the place to a 9 hole course with sheltered housing.
 It only just failed.
 Then there were spats within the Club over the direction to take.
 Some wanted a palacial clubhouse.
 Fortunately they lost out or the club would have gone the way of others who neglected the key asset, the golf course.